SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 default_md        = sha256 # hash function
 default_days      = 375 # default number of days for which the certificate will be valid since the date of its generation. preserve          = no # if set to 'no' then it will determine the same order of the distinguished name in every signed certificate. policy            = signing_policy # the name of the tag in this file that specifies the fields of the certificate.
-The fields have to be fulfilled or even match the CA certificate values to be signed.
+The fields have to be filled in or even match the CA certificate values to be signed.

 # For certificate revocation lists.
 crl               = $crl_dir/caCrl.pem # CA certificate revocation list